-Requesting parties should attempt to minimize the need for objections by avoiding blanket requests for "any and all documents," and documents that "refer or relate to," in order to encourage substantive responses to the requests from the producing party thereby increasing the chances that documents will be produced sooner.
+Requesting parties should attempt to minimize the need for objections by avoiding boilerplate requests, instructions that exceed or contradict the requirements of the Federal Rules, definitions that are not actually used in the requests, blanket requests for "any and all documents," and documents that "refer or relate to," in order to encourage substantive responses to the requests from the producing party thereby increasing the chances that documents will be produced sooner.
 The following may help draft requests that comply with the amended Rules 26(b)(1) and 34:

-- (a) To minimize objections to definitions and instructions, consider using the definitions and instructions in the federal or local rules, without elaboration. - (b) Avoid overbroad definitions.
-For example, do not include in the definition of "You" people or entities that are more properly subject to discovery through Rule 45.
+- a) To minimize objections to definitions and instructions, consider using the definitions and instructions in the federal or local rules, without elaboration. - b) Avoid overbroad definitions.
+For example, do not include in the definition of "You" people or entities that are more properly subject to discovery through Rule 45.18